Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Because of the minerals utilized and the high firing temperatures, they are often tougher than conventional clay bricks.

-The pizzas baked on these tiles are super crunchy, and they are ideal for making thin-crust pizzas.
+The pizzas baked on these tiles are super crunchy and ideal for making thin-crust pizzas.
 The downsides?
-Most of these titles aren’t very durable, and they take ages to heat up.
+Most of these titles aren’t very durable and take ages to heat up.

 While the regular cracks on the tiles may render an authentic taste to your pizzas, cleaning them is nothing short of a nightmare.